vmware-tanzu/tanzu-dev-portal/content/blog/getting-started-with-spring-data-rest-and-postgresql.md

 - **Java** – 11 (17 or 20 is also fine)
 - **Dependencies** – Spring Web, Spring Data JPA, PostgreSQL Driver, Spring Data REST

 Once you've generated the project, extract the contents and open it in your preferred IDE.
-I am an Intellij fan.
+I am an IntelliJ fan.

 Go to your `application.properties` file in src/main/java/resources and add the following configuration for your PostgreSQL database: